 Employees may be excused from work without requiring a doctor’s note.

-Employees must report respiratory illness to employer and cannot return to work for at least 14 days following the onset of cough, fever, fatigue, sore throat, runny nose, difficulty breathing and/or shortness of breath.
+Employees must report illness to employer and cannot return to work until a negative COVID-19 test result is received and they are symptom free.
+Symptoms include cough, fever, loss of sense of smell or taste, loss of appetite, headache, body aches, nausea, diarrhea, fatigue, sore throat, runny nose, difficulty breathing and/or shortness of breath.

 If an employee has known close contact with someone who had COVID-19 as per CDC guidelines, they must self-quarantine for a 14-day period.